Does tongue tie cause breastfeeding problems?

 Our way of releasing tongue ties

 We do not use any anaesthetic.
-The best anaesthetic is breastfeeding (before the procedure and right after), and we expect the mother to stay in the room with us when we release the tongue tie.
+The best anaesthetic is breastfeeding (before the procedure and right after), and we expect the mother to stay in the room with us, or just outside by the door if she is squeamish, when we release the tongue tie.
 In this way, the baby can go straight to the breast and usually stops crying immediately.
 If the baby’s tongue and mouth have been anaesthetized, the baby cannot latch on properly or suck well and get relief and comfort from breastfeeding.
-The baby calming down by breastfeeding usually stops the bleeding as well.
-In addition, the taste of the anaesthetic by itself is extremely unpleasant for the baby.
+The baby calming down by breastfeeding usually stops any bleeding as well.
+In addition, the taste of the anaesthetic by itself is probably unpleasant for the baby.

 It is important to have good lighting.
 And to have someone hold the baby well.

-I use scissors to make a snip at 90 degrees to the edge of the frenulum and cut no more than 1 or 2 mm (no more) and then use my left hand to push on the cut so that it opens and one sees only a diamond-shaped wound where the frenulum once was.
+I use scissors to make a snip at 90 degrees to the edge of the frenulum and cut no more than 1 or 2 mm (no more) and then use the index finger of my left hand to push on the cut so that it opens up.
+When the tongue tie has been fully released, one sees only a diamond-shaped wound where the frenulum once was.

 Bleeding is minimal if done this way and almost always stops as soon as the baby goes to the breast.